 NNDR is organised on a national basis.
-The Welsh Government specified the rate of 51.4p in 2018/19 (49.9p in 2017/18) and subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.
+The Welsh Government specified the rate of 52.6p in 2019/20 (51.4p in 2018/19) and subject to the effects of transitional arrangements, local businesses pay rates calculated by multiplying their rateable value by that amount.
 The Council is responsible for collecting rates due from ratepayers in its area but pays the proceeds into the NNDR pool administered by the Welsh Government.
 The Welsh Government redistributes the sums payable to local authorities on the basis of a fixed amount per head of population.

-The NNDR income (after relief and provisions) of £27,905k for 2018/19 (£24,102k for 2017/18) was based on an aggregate rateable value of £67,798k at year-end.
+The NNDR income (after relief and provisions) of £28,874k for 2019/20 (£27,905k for 2018/19) was based on an aggregate rateable value of £70,859k at year-end.